Huatulco: Mexican Paradise

 Oaxaca CraftsAnd don't forget the crafts for which the state of Oaxaca is so famous.
 There is a folk art market close to Santa Cruz Bay where you can find the renowned black Oaxacan pottery, silver, beautiful weavings and "alebrijes" the colorful, hand carved figures made from the copal tree.
 Oaxacan alebrijes are brightly-colored folk art sculptures of fantastical animal-like creatures, originally created by the artist Pedro Linares.

-Learn more about Oaxacan crafts before you go.
-Then you'll know to take an extra piece of luggage to hand-carry your treasures back home.
-If you visit the Museo de Artesanias Oaxaquenas you can watch weavers, carvers and potters at work.
+visit the Museo de Artesanias Oaxaquenas you can watch weavers, carvers and potters at work.

 Before you leave this Mexican paradise be sure to spend at least one evening at a folklorico show.
 You'll love the lively music, beautiful women and handsome men.